Estate Management Best Practices: A Guide for Nigerian Property Managers

 Per unit annual service charge: ₦400,000 (or ₦33,333 monthly)

 Collection of service charges: High collection rates require clear communication and consistent enforcement.
-Issue invoices 30 days before due date, provide multiple payment options (bank transfer, online payment, mobile money), send reminders 7 days before due date and on due date, apply late fees consistently as specified in bylaws (typically 5-10% per month), and disconnect defaulters from shared services after specified grace period (e.g., 60 days overdue).
+Issue invoices 30 days before due date, offer multiple payment options (bank transfer, online payment, mobile money), send reminders 7 days before due date and on due date, apply late fees consistently as specified in bylaws (typically 5-10% per month), and disconnect defaulters from shared services after specified grace period (e.g., 60 days overdue).

 Some estates achieve 95%+ collection rates through transparency (residents see value for money), convenience (easy payment methods), consequences (consistent enforcement), and incentives (early payment discounts).